 Wisdom’s work is to provide opportunities for this kind of deepening and to assist Wisdom seekers in this ongoing process.

 Who We Are

 Bill Redfield has recently retired as rector of Trinity Church, Fayetteville, NY, after nearly 20 years.
 Besides being an Episcopal priest, he is also a licensed clinical social worker and has worked in private practice in Central New York and Maine.
 He has had a lifelong interest in the intersection of spirituality and the inner life.
 He is the creative force behind the birth of Wisdom House, Fayetteville, NY.
-Bill was introduced to Centering Prayer by Cynthia Bourgeault over 23 years ago and has been as active student of hers for the last eight years.
+Bill was introduced to Centering Prayer by Cynthia Bourgeault over 25 years ago and has been an active student of, and collaborator with her for the last ten years.
 Bill can be contacted at: firstname.lastname@example.org.